re1e4se/BookAndStorage/README.md

 ## Planned Features
 - Storing up to 7,992 KB (approximately 8 MB) of data by filling up the whole inventory with chunks of data.
-- Limiting data usage for books.
+- Limiting data usage for books from the config file.
-- Changing whether to give player Book and Quill or Written Book.
+- Changing whether to give player Book and Quill or Written Book from the config file.

 ## Limitations
 - You can only store up to 8 KB files.